hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_bee_on_a_flower_f3923698-6a5a-41e6-ab15-095db6a35598-0_3.content.md

 ## Contact Us

 If you have any questions or comments about our garden wallpaper, please don't hesitate to reach out.
-You can contact us at [email protected] or follow us on [Twitter](#) for updates and inspiration.
+You can contact us at me@pavolhejny.com or follow us on [Twitter](#) for updates and inspiration.

 ---